 When a newborn struggles with breathing, it can be frightening for parents.
+Before trying a nebulizer, explore natural ways to clear baby chest congestion first.
 Many doctors recommend nebulization in specific cases, but a common question remains: is a nebulizer safe for newborn babies?
 The short answer is yes — when used correctly and under medical guidance.

 Can a Newborn Baby Safely Use a Nebulizer?